Indonesia–Spain relations

 Indonesia and Spain established diplomatic relations in 1958.
 Spain identifies Indonesia as their natural ally and has named Indonesia as one of their priority nations in their foreign relations with the Asia-Pacific region.
-Indonesia has an embassy in Madrid and consulates in Barcelona and Las Palmas, while Spain has an embassy in Jakarta and a consulate in Seminyak, Bali.
-Today, the cooperation has expanded to various fields, including trade, culture, education, and defense technology.
+Indonesia has an embassy in Madrid, while Spain has an embassy in Jakarta and a consulate in Seminyak, Bali.
+Cooperation between the two nations have expanded to various fields, including trade, culture, education, and defense technology.

 History

 Initial contact between the Spanish empire and early kingdoms in Indonesian eastern islands was made in the 16th century, although it was Portuguese, British and Dutch that exercised their colonial rules in the Indonesian archipelago.

-During the age of exploration in early 16th century, King Charles I of Spain sent Ferdinand Magellan to find the west route to reach the spice islands.
+During the Age of Exploration in early 16th century, King Charles I of Spain sent Ferdinand Magellan to find the west route to reach the spice islands.
 During this period, Spain was contesting Portuguese domination in Indonesian eastern archipelago, and briefly ruled North Sulawesi and Tidore in Maluku, before later pushed north to the Philippines archipelago by the Dutch East India Company in 1663.
-As the result, unlike its Portuguese and Dutch counterparts, Spanish influence in Indonesian archipelago was brief and quite minimal as they established themselves in the Philippines instead.

 The diplomatic relations were officially commenced in 1958, followed with the establishment of embassies in each counterpart capitals.
 In the aftermath of the December 2004 Indian Ocean tsunami in Banda Aceh in Sumatra island, Spanish military forces together with other international helps and international search and rescue teams, was involved in the tsunami disaster relief efforts between Aceh and Nias island.